Michael-AUG/Michael-AUG.github.io/qrp.markdown

 permalink: /qrp/
 ---

 While most of my operating takes place at home (see my Shack page), I do enjoy taking my QRP radio out portable.
 There are a variety of locations that I've used over the years, whether on my own or with other amateurs.
-Two relatively recent examples of these were with Kevan (2E0WMG), who made videos of our adventures.
+Two relatively recent examples of these were with Kevan (2E0 WMG), who made videos of our adventures.
 You can view the videos below:

 * [Xiegu-Fest and Working USA on 1 Watt](https://www.youtube.com/watch?v=iizjUnknKbU)
 * [Top band in the dark](https://www.youtube.com/watch?v=p4xrpUkOefg)